kjell/mcn-2020-git-haiku/index.md

-First white snow of fall
+Lightning -
-let us to the road again
+that black crow I hate so much
-from looking at the moon.
+and gazes at the moon.